HamalXD/MERN-WorkoutApp/README.md

 ```

 ### Backend
-·Step 1 - Download the Backend folder
+·Step 1 - Navigate to the Backend folder

 ·Step 2 - Open up the terminal and type the following commands
 ```bash